morgan3d/quadplay/README.md

 ========================================================

 This beta version is fully functional and has already been used to ship jam games.
-You can use an external editor (like VSCode) or the browser-based development environment.
+You can use an external editor (like VSCode) or simply work entirely within the provided the browser-based development environment.
-To enable some features, you may have to edit a line of a text file in a separate editor (even Notepad) right now.
-Soon, all core features will be supported directly in the browser.

 To get started, you'll need Windows, macOS, or Linux and the following freely-available software.